 For the base

-- Add almonds in a food processor and blend until you have almond flour.
+- In a food processor, add almonds and blend until you have almond flour.

-- Add walnuts, shredded coconut, cinnamon, grated ginger, orange zest, sea salt, vanilla, and pulse till the ingredients come together.
-Don't over blend.
+- Add walnuts, shredded coconut, cinnamon, nutmeg, grated ginger, orange zest, sea salt, vanilla, and pulse till the ingredients come together.
+If you prefer a smoother consistency blend for longer, but if you like you carrot cake chunkier blend for less time.

 - Add the pitted dates to the mix and pulse till they are incorporated to the mix.
 Make sure the dates are very moist.
 If they are too dry, then soak them for 30 minutes in hot water to soften them up.